13 Foods You Should Think Twice About Buying Generic

-Store brands can save you money—but some aren't always the bargain they seem.
+Store brands can save you money—and many are getting better than ever.
+But read the labels closely: Some aren't the bargain they seem.

 Generic goes upscale

 There was a time when buying off-brand potato chips (Prangles, anyone?) was as desirable as carrying an imitation Coach bag.
-But today, private label groceries aren’t necessarily a less nutritious, less tasty version of the products we’ve come to know and love through advertising.
+But today, private-label groceries aren’t necessarily a less nutritious, less tasty version of the products we’ve come to know and love through advertising.
 As stores have continued to roll out their own labels (Target’s Market Pantry, for instance, or Costco’s Kirkland Signature), including organic and gourmet items, shoppers have taken notice.
-A full 81 percent are making private label purchases on every single supermarket trip, according to a report from Daymon, and sales of store brands rose eight times as much as national ones in the same year.
 But are they always a bargain?
 We consulted food and nutrition pros about when they won’t deviate from a favorite brand, and why.

 Very often, generic or cheaper cheese tends to have more additives and fillers that aren’t necessary, says McDaniel.
 Plus, they tend to score lower than brand-name fromage on taste tests and overall, don’t save you that much anyway.

 One carton may look like any other, but all eggs are not created equal, says Gans.
 It all depends on what the chickens that laid them have been fed.
-Her brand of choice, Eggland’s Best, has six times more vitamin D than other brands, and less saturated fat.
-Check out these secrets for healthy grocery shopping.
+Her personal brand of choice, Eggland’s Best, has six times more vitamin D than other brands, and less saturated fat.
+(Check out these secrets for healthy grocery shopping.)

 There are so many brand-name yogurts on the market that just choosing among those can be difficult.
 “It’s usually a matter of taste,” says Gans.
 Shoppers will gravitate toward whatever has the texture and flavor they most prefer.
 Some generic brands sneak in extra sugar or other additives, as well, so it’s best to check the label.